Information/Write-up

 Kurt Smith: vocals, guitar

-Jess Redmon: keyboards, vocals
+Jess Redmon: lead guitar, vocals

 Garth Hannum: bass, vocals